xianlinbox/daily_practise/aws-solution-architect/database.md

 RDS for Lambda:

-RDS proxy to avoid too many connections issue
+RDS proxy to avoid too many connections issue, RDS Proxy is fully compatible with the engine versions that it supports.
+You can enable RDS Proxy for most applications with no code changes.

 ## Backups